berkeley-cdss/curriculum-guide/faq/admin.md

+---
-# Accessing Elevated Privileges in a Hub
+title: Accessing Elevated Privileges in a Hub
+---

 ```{note}
 Curious about elevated privileges in DataHub?
 If yes, read below!

 ```

-**What does elevated privilege in an hub mean?**
+## What are elevated privileges?

-Elevated privilege provides the necessary features required to troubleshoot students notebook interface in the hub.
-If you are an admin user, you can do the following,
+Elevated privilege enable course staff to troubleshoot students notebook interface in the hub.
+If you have such privileges, you can:

-1. You can start and stop the students' server in your dedicated hub
+1. Start and stop students' servers
-2. You can access the student server to debug issues in their notebook
+2. Access students' servers to debug issues

 ```{warning}
 Elevated privileges are hub-wide.
 If you have a GSI teaching your course using a particular hub but is acting as a student in another course which uses the same hub, then this can result in a conflict of interest.
 Please report such scenarios to the infrastructure team so that we can take the necessary corrective action.